Complexity and Near Extremal Charged Black Branes: Complexity of near horizon limit of near extremal solutions

 Now let us study the late time behavior of the complexity for near horizon limit of the near extremal case.
 This may be done by taking the above limit from the late time behavior of complexity of the charged black brane given in the equation \eqref{R1}.
 To take the limit it is important to note that the boundary time, $\tau$, should be also rescaled properly that is the same as that for coordinate $t$ given in the equation \eqref{SC}.
 Therefore for $d>2$ one gets \be \frac{dI^{\rm total}}{d\hat{{\tau}}}=\frac{V_{d-1}L^{d-2}}{4\pi G_N}\frac{h(r_e)}{r_e^{d-1}} =2 S_{\rm NE} T_{\rm NE} \,, \ee that should be compared with \eqref{LTQ}.
 Note that in this expression \be T_{\rm NE}=\frac{h(r_e)}{2\pi L},\;\;\;\;\;\;\;\;\;S_{\rm NE}=\frac{V_{d-1}}{4G_N}\,\frac{L^{d-1}} {r_e^{d-1}} , \ee are the Hawking temperature and entropy of the near horizon solution \eqref{NES}.

 Alternatively one could compute the corresponding complexity growth directly form the near horizon solution \eqref{NES}.
-Since the solution we are interested in has an AdS$_2$ factor, one may reduce the theory along the extra $(d-1)$ dimensions into two dimensions where we typically obtain a two dimensional gravity that might be thought of as generalized Jackiw-Teitelboim gravity with background charge.
+Since the solution we are interested in has an AdS$_2$ factor, one may reduce the theory along the extra $(d-1)$ dimensions into two dimensions in which we typically obtain a two dimensional gravity that might be thought of as a generalized Jackiw-Teitelboim gravity with non-zero background charge.
 Of course we could still work within the higher dimensional gravity and compute the complexity for a solution in the form of AdS$_2\times \mathbb{R}^{d-1}$.
 Indeed this is what we will do in what follows.

+Before getting into details, it is worth recalling that by action we mean all terms required to have a general covariant action with well defined variational principle that results in a finite free energy.
+In particular this means that, beside the Gibbons-Hawking term, one should consider all counter terms obtained in the context of holographic renormalization (see {\it e.g.} \cite{Skenderis:2002wp}).
+In particular in the present case the corresponding counter term is given by \eqref{CT1}.
+As we will see this term plays an important role.

-To proceed we note that the integrand of the action \eqref{action0} vanishes for the solution \eqref{NES} and thus there is no contribution to the on shell action from the bulk part.
+To proceed, we note that the integrand of the action \eqref{action0} vanishes for the solution \eqref{NES} and thus there is no contribution to the on shell action evaluated in the WDW patch from the bulk part.
 Therefore we are left with joint and boundary terms.
-If one considers the corresponding WDW patch as that shown in the right panel of the figure 1 containing two joint points at $\hat{r}_q$ and $\hat{r}_p$, one only has to compute contributions of four joint points which results to the same form as that given in the equation \eqref{J0}.
+If one considers the corresponding WDW patch as that shown in the right panel of the figure 1 containing two joint points at $\hat{r}_q$ and $\hat{r}_p$, one only has to compute contributions of four joint points which results in the same form as that given in the equation \eqref{J0}.
 It is then easy to see that the resultant complexity approaches a constant at the late time contradicting the result \eqref{LNE0}.

-Of course this is not what we really should do.
-Actually as it was shown in \cite{{Akhavan:2018wla},{Alishahiha:2018swh}} as soon as one sets a UV cutoff, it will automatically enforce us to have a cutoff behind the horizon preventing us to have an access to the joint point $\hat{r}_q$.
-In other words the correct WDW patch we should consider is the one with a joint point at $\hat{r}_p$ and a spacelike boundary behind the horizon at $\hat{r}_0$.
-Therefore we will have to compute contributions of five joint points together with certain boundary terms defined on the cutoff surface $r_0$.
+A remedy to overcome this puzzle has been proposed in \cite{{Akhavan:2018wla},{Alishahiha:2018swh}} in which it was demonstrated that as soon as one sets a UV cutoff, it will automatically enforce us to have a cutoff behind the horizon.
+Moreover one also needs to consider the contribution of the counter term requires to have finite free energy evaluated on this cutoff.
+As a result when we set the UV cutoff for the AdS$_2$ geometry at $r=r_{\rm Max}$, there will be a cutoff behind the horizon given by $\hat{r}_0\sim\frac{L^3}{\hat{r}_{\rm Max}^2}$.
+The presence of this cutoff removes the joint point $\hat{r}_q$ from the WDW patch leaving us with a space like boundary.
+Therefore we will have to compute contributions of five joint points together with boundary terms evaluated on the cutoff surface $\hat{r}_0$.